TharinduChamod/TicTacToe/README.md

 # TicTacToe
-TicaTacToe Game using Java and MVC architecture
+TicTacToe Game using Java and MVC architecture